SohWaiHeng/engg1340project/readme.md

 ## Compilation and execution instructions

-Our game can be executed in the Linux environment using the command "make cardmaster".
+Our game can be executed in the Linux environment using the commands "make cardmaster" and "./cardmaster".